 Use this as the first step in any ingestion pipeline.
 It guarantees that downstream logic always works with the stable identifier, regardless of how messy the input is.

 If you stored both the user ID and the handle at collection time, you can periodically re-resolve the IDs and detect which accounts have renamed.
-This is the workflow for refreshing a database that may have stale display names.
+This is the workflow for refreshing a database that may hold stale display names.

 def detect_renames(records: list[dict]) -> list[dict]: